Stereotype: Socialization and upbringing

 Another explanation says that people are socialised to adopt the same stereotypes.
 Some psychologists believe that although stereotypes can be absorbed at any age, stereotypes are usually acquired in early childhood under the influence of parents, teachers, peers, and the media.

 If stereotypes are defined by social values, then stereotypes only change as per changes in social values.
 The suggestion that stereotype content depends on social values reflects Walter Lippman's argument in his 1922 publication that stereotypes are rigid because they cannot be changed at will.

 Studies emerging since the 1940s refuted the suggestion that stereotype contents cannot be changed at will.
 Those studies suggested that one group's stereotype of another group would become more or less positive depending on whether their intergroup relationship had improved or degraded.
 Intergroup events (e.g., World War II, Persian Gulf conflicts) often changed intergroup relationships.
 For example, after WWII, Black American students held a more negative stereotype of people from countries that were the United States's WWII enemies.
 If there are no changes to an intergroup relationship, then relevant stereotypes do not change.

 Intergroup relations

-According to a third explanation, shared stereotypes are neither caused by the coincidence of common stimuli, nor by socialisation.
-This explanation posits that stereotypes are shared because group members are motivated to behave in certain ways, and stereotypes reflect those behaviours.
+According to a third explanation, shared stereotypes are neither caused by the coincidence of common stimuli, nor by socialization.
+This explanation posits that stereotypes are shared because group members are motivated to behave in certain ways, and stereotypes reflect those behaviors.
 It is important to note from this explanation that stereotypes are the consequence, not the cause, of intergroup relations.
 This explanation assumes that when it is important for people to acknowledge both their ingroup and outgroup, they will emphasise their difference from outgroup members, and their similarity to ingroup members.
 International migration creates more opportunities for intergroup relations, but the interactions do not always disconfirm stereotypes.
 They are also known to form and maintain them.

+Artificial intelligence

+People are not the only ones who can hold stereotypical beliefs.
+Artificial Intelligence programs have also been show to at times hold bias or at least present themselves to hold biases when it comes to some of its generation of images, text, and voices.
+A 2024 study done testing how AI text generators respond when asked about African Americans.
+What was found was that when asked directly, the program would respond with positivity, but when asked in a more roundabout way about people who speak African American English, results reminiscent of what could be heard back during the Jim Crow era would be received.
+It's not just race that receives stereotypical results from AI programs.
+Gender stereotypes can also be found, especially in image generation.
+Women will often be sexualized by the AI, without prompting, being put in skimpy clothes, given larger chests, and being generated in suggestive positions to give examples.
+The opposite can often be said for men, as typically if they are not generated to be big and strong, they are visualized to be assertive and associated with careers and dominance.